paul-shuvo/nodejs-currency-converter/readme.md

 let ratesCacheOptions = {
     isRatesCaching: true, // Set this boolean to true to implement rate caching
-    ratesCacheDuration: 3600 // Set this to a positive number to set the number of seconds you want your rates to be cached.
+    ratesCacheDuration: 3600 // Set this to a positive number to set the number of seconds you want the rates to be cached.
 Defaults to 3600 seconds (1 hour)
 }

 currencyConverter = currencyConverter.setupRatesCache(ratesCacheOptions)